Twitter's Dick Costolo to step down as CEO in yet another shake-up

 Dorsey said the search has not begun yet, but he noted the company was looking for a CEO who uses Twitter every day and "loves" the product.

-Anthony Noto, Twitter’s chief financial officer, said Costolo did not receive a severance package because he voluntarily stepped down.
+Anthony Not, Twitter’s chief financial officer, said Costolo did not receive a severance package because he voluntarily stepped down.

 Costolo said he believed scrutiny of the company would intensify if he remained CEO throughout the search process.